A research for Our craft is our heritage

 Andreas Müllner, an immigrant from Vienna, sees this as an opportunity and opens a basketry business in 1867 in Brașov on Rossmarkt (today Breiter Bach, house no. 46).

-He stands at the beginning of a chain of basket weavers that stretches to the present day:
+He stands at the beginning of a chain of basket weavers that stretches to the present day.
+So the knowledge of basket weaving has been passed down through many generations.

 –Andreas Müllner (1828-1906)